HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 The "check the access part" is highly implementation dependent.
+One option is to implement this feature in the L1 data cache.
 Under construction...

 <!--------------------------------------------------------------------------------------------------------->